jonaaix/laravel-countries/docs/seeding.md

 Re-running the seeder on a fresh DB creates rows.
 Re-running it on a populated DB updates existing rows in place.
 Primary keys stay stable, so foreign keys in your own tables that reference country IDs keep pointing to the right row.

-The one exception is `CountryGeographical` (GeoJSON features), which is `delete-then-create` per country — so upstream GeoJSON data changes propagate cleanly.
+The one exception is `CountryGeographical` (GeoJSON features), which is `delete-then-create` per country — so geometry changes propagate cleanly.

 ::: tip Running in deploy pipelines
-`php artisan db:seed --no-interaction --class="Aaix\\LaravelCountries\\Database\\Seeders\\DatabaseSeeder"` runs fine on non-TTY CI runners.
+`php artisan db:seed --no-interaction --class="Aaix\\LaravelCountries\\Database\\Seeders\\DatabaseSeeder"` works well in CI.
 Add it to your deploy hook if you want country data to stay in sync with the package version automatically.
 :::

 ## Native names

 `native_name` (the country's name in its own primary language — "Deutschland", "日本", "Россия") lives on the main `lc_countries` table, populated by the separate `NativeNamesSeeder`.
-It's separate so that upstream country-data updates (merged from `lwwcas/laravel-countries`) don't overwrite it.
+Keeping it in its own seeder lets native-name data be maintained independently of the per-country seeders.

 ## Languages